 From Love to Loss: Chris Cox Discusses His Recent Book and Son’s Inspiring Life

-In honor of World Prematurity Day on Nov.
-17, Chris Cox, Director of Web and Social Media at Westminster, will donate a portion of the sales from his book to the Children’s Miracle Network.
+In honor of World Prematurity Day that took place Nov.
+17, Chris Cox, Director of Web and Social Media at Westminster, donated a portion of the sales from his book to the Children’s Miracle Network.

 Chris Cox, Director of Web and Social Media at Westminster College, recently published a book titled From Love to Loss: A NICU Odyssey.